Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - **drainage basin planning**

 ### Forestry techniques
-The protection of forests ensures that areas on a local scale are protected from
+The protection of forests ensures that areas on a local scale are protected from deforestation and

 ### Water allocations